guipet/SQL-ML-project/README.md

 # Webscraping

 The goal is to collect the data of the 10 000 most popular movies.
-If the movie is not rated, we will not include it because the grade is stricly necessary for our project since it is the target.
+If the movie is not rated, we will not include it because the grade is necessary for our project since it is the target.

-The data are collected on this [link](https://www.imdb.com/search/title/?title_type=feature&release_date=2000-01-01,2020-12-31&start=1) from the first page to the 10000th page, with the package **[BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)**.
+The data are collected on this [link](https://www.imdb.com/search/title/?title_type=feature&release_date=2000-01-01,2020-12-31&start=1) from the first page to the 200th page, with the package **[BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)**.
 This are the commons step the webscrape with **BeautifulSoup**:
 * Get the url with the function `get`
 * Parse the HTML file with `BeautifulSoup` with the type of parsor.
 * Detect the `tag`, `CSS`, `class`... of the HTML file to get the informations inside.